terraprompt/fragaria/README.md

 For academic papers, you can cite Fragaria as:

-DIpankar Sarkar.
+Dipankar Sarkar.
 (2024).
-Fragaria: Advanced Chain of Thought Reasoning API [Computer software]. https://github.com/terraprompt/fragaria
+Fragaria: Advanced Chain of Thought Reasoning API with Reinforcement Learning [Computer software]. https://github.com/terraprompt/fragaria

 ---